-We hold a number of meals, events, a Farmer's Market, and a Fair to foster fellowship and to maintain connection with the community.
+We hold a number of meals, events, a Farmer's Market, and a Fall Fair to foster fellowship and to maintain connection with the community.

 Our congregation was formed in 1651, formed by Pilgrims who had left Duxbury, MA.
 The church was Congregationalist, and our first long-time minister was James Keith, who preached his inaugural sermon at Pulpit Rock, Memorial Park, in 1652.
 He served until 1719.
 The next minister, Daniel Perkins, served all the way to 1782.